-You will find the resources provided by the Association of Marriage and Family Therapy Regulatory Board (AMFTRB), American Association of Marriage and Family Therapy (AAMFT) and the Commission on Accreditation for Marriage and Family Therapy Education below:
+You will find the resources provided by the Association of Marriage and Family Therapy Regulatory Board (AMFTRB), American Association of Marriage and Family Therapy (AAMFT) and the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) below:

 AMFTRB STATE LICENSURE COMPARISON